-8. Climate criteria are considered first when classifying land because severe climatic limitations will restrict land to low grades irrespective of favourable site or soil conditions.
-The overall climate itself may affect grading, or grading may be affected through climatic factors interacting with soil properties to influence soil wetness and droughtiness.

-9. The main parameters used in the assessment of the overall climate limitation for ALC purposes are average annual rainfall as a measure of wetness and accumulated temperature as a measure of the relative warmth of an area.
+- 8. Climate criteria are considered first when classifying land because severe climatic limitations will restrict land to low grades irrespective of favourable site or soil conditions.
+The overall climate itself may affect grading, or grading may be affected through climatic factors interacting with soil properties to influence soil wetness and droughtiness. - 9.
+The main parameters used in the assessment of the overall climate limitation for ALC purposes are average annual rainfall as a measure of wetness and accumulated temperature as a measure of the relative warmth of an area.
 Estimates of these variables were obtained from the published 5 km grid datasets using the standard interpolation methods (Met.
 Office, 1989).
-The results of this analysis are given in Table 2 and show that the combination of rainfall and temperature at the site present a minor limitation for agricultural use such that the land cannot be classified higher than Grade 2.
+The results of this analysis are given in Table 2 and show that the combination of rainfall and temperature at the site present a minor limitation for agricultural use such that the land cannot be classified higher than Grade 2 at best, above approximately the 135 AOD contour.
+Below 135m AOD climate does not present a limitation to agricultural land quality.